Kristoffgit/Data607_week2/README.md

 # Data607_week2
-Includes assignments for Week 2A
+Includes assignments for Week 2A and 2B